andrelandgraf/andrelandgraf/contents/articles/2024-03-03_remix-with-terraform-on-cloudflare.md

 ### Inspecting wrangler.toml

 Let's inspect the `wrangler.toml` file in the root of your Remix project.
+It contains the configuration options used by `wrangler` to deploy the Cloudflare Workers script, including a `name` entry.
+This is the name of the Workers script that will be created or updated when you run `wrangler deploy`.
+I named mine `remix-terraform-cloudflare` after my test repository (this is a heads-up for later).

-It turns out that `wrangler` uses a configuration file to deploy our code to Cloudflare Workers.
-It turns out that you can already codify every aspect of your Cloudflare Workers configurations using `wrangler.toml` ([see docs](https://developers.cloudflare.com/workers/wrangler/configuration/)), including configuring [Custom Domains](https://developers.cloudflare.com/workers/wrangler/configuration/#custom-domains) and [Routes](https://developers.cloudflare.com/workers/wrangler/configuration/#routes) and [environment variables](https://developers.cloudflare.com/workers/wrangler/configuration/#environment-variables).
-This goes as far, as creating/binding databases, durable objects, KV stores and more!
+We can already configure many aspects of our Workers script via `wrangler.toml` ([see docs](https://developers.cloudflare.com/workers/wrangler/configuration/)), including [Custom Domains](https://developers.cloudflare.com/workers/wrangler/configuration/#custom-domains), [Routes](https://developers.cloudflare.com/workers/wrangler/configuration/#routes), [environment variables](https://developers.cloudflare.com/workers/wrangler/configuration/#environment-variables), D1 databases, Durable Objects, KV stores and more!
 So why would we need Terraform if Cloudflare's own CLI tool and configuration options allow us to do all of this?

-Note that the `wrangler.toml` file includes a `name` entry.
-This is the name of the Workers script that will be created or updated when you run `wrangler deploy`.
-I named mine `remix-terraform-cloudflare` after my test repository.

-### Why Terraform
+## Why Terraform

 Terraform can be used to provision and manage infrastructure across different providers and clouds.
 This allows you to use one tool (Terraform) to manage and automate all of your infrastructure requirements.
-Instead of learning the AWS way and the Cloudflare way, you can use one tool for both.
-Personally, I am currently only using Terraform for Cloudflare.
-So this wasn't much of a reason for me personally.
+For Cloudflare, the Terraform configuration options go far beyond provisioning a single Workers environment.
+Personally, I really was interested in Terraform because of it's secret management capabilities.

 One downside of `wrangler.toml` is that it doesn't accept environment variables to inject secrets.
-As I want to build in public, I want to showcase my infrastructure configuration as code without leaking my Cloudflare Workers secrets and potentially sensitive information (account id, zone id).
-I found that Terraform, especially in combination with [Terraform Cloud](https://www.hashicorp.com/products/terraform) and [HCP Vault](https://www.hashicorp.com/products/vault) offers a really great experience for secret management across your GitHub Actions, local development environments, and Terraform `apply` runs.
+As I want to build in public, I want to showcase my infrastructure configuration as code without leaking my Cloudflare Workers secrets and other potentially sensitive information (account id, zone id).
+I found that Terraform, especially in combination with [Terraform Cloud](https://www.hashicorp.com/products/terraform) and [HCP Vault](https://www.hashicorp.com/products/vault), offers a really great experience for secret management across your GitHub Actions, local development environments, and Terraform `apply` runs.

-In bigger organizations, Terraform really starts shining and can be used to provision employee access across cloud platforms, manage API tokens, execute infra migrations and much more.
-Of course, Terraform is probably overkill for side-projects unless you want to codify everything in public.
-It probably is much more valuable for bigger teams and cross-cloud projects.
-But, I have to also say that I am really enjoying myself (after the initial setup bugs and learnings).
-So let's use it! 😎
+Of course, Terraform is meant for bigger organizations that operate across several clouds where it is used to provision employee access across cloud platforms, manage API tokens, execute infra migrations, and much more.
+Terraform is definitely overkill for most side-projects but, I also have to say that, after the initial painful first setup, I really enjoy using it!

-### Setup Terraform
+## Setup Terraform

 Let's start by installing the `terraform` CLI.
 You can find the installation instructions [here](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli#install-terraform).